Kierstin has two daughters and dealt with hyperemesis gravidarum in all of her pregnancies.

 - You're so sick that you're experiencing anxiety and depression.

-At exactly five weeks pregnant, only shortly after I'd gotten my positive on the pregnancy test, I woke up to my first bout of morning sickness.
+At exactly six weeks pregnant, only shortly after I'd gotten my positive on the pregnancy test, I woke up to my first bout of morning sickness.
 I was so relieved!
 I'd been all over BabyCenter that week and knew that getting sick was a sign of a healthy, progressing pregnancy.

 I settled back into bed with a sense of deep pride at the chaos the little growing blastocyst was causing my body and tried to nod back off.
 But almost immediately, the waves of nausea returned and I was back in the bathroom.
-I thought maybe I needed to eat something to help soothe my stomach.
-I'd heard that nibbling crackers and sipping on ginger ale helped so I sent my husband to the kitchen to bring me back a little somethin' somethin'.

 Unfortunately, hyperemesis gravidarum is a reoccurring condition that rears it's ugly head with each subsequent pregnancy after it's first experienced.